microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/SpatialMapping/SpatialProcessingSurfaceMagnetism.md

 ## How to use
 You need to assign same Unity layer to the Spatial mapping’s plane and Solver Surface Magnetism’s Magnetic Surface.

 1. Add a new layer for the planes created by Spatial Processing.
-Mixed Reality Toolkit's Apply Mixed Reality Projcet Settings automatically addes a new layer 31:Spatial Mapping.
+Mixed Reality Toolkit's **Apply Mixed Reality Projcet Settings** automatically addes a new layer **31:Spatial Mapping**.
 <img src="/External/ReadMeImages/MRTK_SurfaceMagnetism1.png" width="550">
 <img src="/External/ReadMeImages/MRTK_SurfaceMagnetism2.png" width="300">
 <img src="/External/ReadMeImages/MRTK_SurfaceMagnetism3.png" width="550">